-- Set up traffic management (TM) and mark out site;
+- Set up traffic management (TM) and mark out site.

-- Mill out old surface course to various depths of up to 130mm;
+- Mill out old surface course.

-- Lay new surface course;
+- Lay new surface course.

-- Roll surface and allow it to set;
+- Roll surface and allow it to go off.

-- Mark out lining schedule on site; and
+- Mark out lining schedule on site

 - Remove TM and open road.

 - Lining/studding may be carried out at a later date under mobile TM or lane closures.

-The works are currently programmed to be completed within the 2023/2024 financial year (November 2023 to March 2024 inclusive).
-Works are expected to be completed over five days by utilising a daytime working pattern; however, changes in the programme may result in the need for night-works.
+The works are currently programmed to be completed within the 2023/2024 financial year (April 2023 to March 2024 inclusive) and are expected to commence on 26th May 2023.
+Works are expected to be completed over 3 days, operating between the hours of 07:00 and 18:30.
+Changes in the programme may result in the need for night works.

-Traffic management (TM) will consist of single lane closures with temporary traffic lights and a 10-mph convoy.
+Traffic management (TM) is still to be confirmed; however, it is anticipated that this will consist of single lane closures with convoy.
+A full road closure will not be required.
 If the programme changes, this may result in amendments to the exact TM requirements.
+Where required, alternative pedestrian routes will be included in the TM setup.